Chris-Kimmel/Chris-Kimmel/README.md

 I'm a recent Ohio State graduate who does genetic data analysis for a virus laboratory.

-The alpaca in my profile picture is not my own.
+The alpaca in the picture is not my own.

 <!--
 **Chris-Kimmel/Chris-Kimmel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.